Human resource management: History

-Antecedent theoretical developments
+Precedent theoretical developments

 The human resources field began to take shape in 19th century Europe.
-It was built on a simple idea by Robert Owen (1771-1858) and Charles Babbage (1791-1871) during the industrial revolution.
+It is built on a simple idea by Robert Owen (1771–1858) and Charles Babbage (1791–1871) during the Industrial Revolution.
 These men concluded that people were crucial to the success of an organization.
-They expressed the thought that the well-being of employees led to perfect work; without healthy workers, the organization would not survive.
+They expressed the thought that well-being of employees led to perfect work; without healthy workers, the organization would not survive.

+The term "human resource" was first coined by labor economist John R. Commons in 1893.
 HR emerged as a specific field in the early 20th century, influenced by Frederick Winslow Taylor (1856–1915).
 Taylor explored what he termed "scientific management" (sometimes referred to as "Taylorism"), striving to improve economic efficiency in manufacturing jobs.
 He eventually focused on one of the principal inputs into the manufacturing process—labor—sparking inquiry into workforce productivity.

-Meanwhile, in England, C S Myers, inspired by unexpected problems among soldiers which had alarmed generals and politicians in the First World War of 1914–1918, co-founded the National Institute of Industrial Psychology (NIIP) in 1921.
-In doing so, he set seeds for the human relations movement.
-This movement, on both sides of the Atlantic, built on the research of Elton Mayo (1880-1949) and others to document through the Hawthorne studies (1924–1932) and other studies how stimuli, unrelated to financial compensation and working conditions, could yield more productive workers.
+Meanwhile, in London C S Myers inspired by unexpected problems among soldiers who alarmed generals and politicians.
+During the First World War, he co-founded the National Institute of Industrial Psychology (NIIP) in 1921.
+He set seeds for the human relations movement, this movement, on both sides of the Atlantic, built on the research of Elton Mayo (1880–1949) and others to document through the Hawthorne studies (1924–1932) and other studies how stimuli, unrelated to financial compensation and working conditions, could yield more productive workers.

-Work by Abraham Maslow (1908–1970), Kurt Lewin (1890–1947), Max Weber (1864–1920), Frederick Herzberg (1923–2000), and David McClelland (1917–1998), forming the basis for studies in industrial and organizational psychology, organizational behavior and organizational theory, was interpreted in such a way as to further claims of legitimacy for an applied discipline.
+Work by Abraham Maslow (1908–1970), Kurt Lewin (1890–1947), Max Weber (1864–1920), Frederick Herzberg (1923–2000), and David McClelland (1917–1998) formed the basis for studies in industrial and organizational psychology, organizational behavior and organizational theory.